High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Sufficient Dimension Association

-For high-dimensional settings, we also assume that the dependence between $Y$ and $\bfX$ can be characterized through a Markov blanket $\bfX(\cfA)$ \citep{candes2018panning}, i.e., \be Y \indep \bfX | \bfX(\cfA), \ee where $\cfA \subset \{ 1, \cdots, p \}$ is an index set.
-In this context, we aim to make inference about whether predictor $i$ belongs to the set $\cfA$, which translates to the following hypothesis testing problem: \be H_0: Y \indep X_i | \bfX_{-i} ~\text{versus}~ H_1: Y \nindep X_i | \bfX_{-i}. \ee Unlike other high-dimensional approaches such as knockoffs \citep{barber2015controlling} and selective inference \citep{taylor2018post}, we do not require a sparse regression model, i.e. $|\cfA| \ll p$.
+For high-dimensional settings, we also assume that the dependence between $Y$ and $\bfX$ can be characterized through a Markov blanket $\bfX(\cfA)$ \citep{candes2018panning}, i.e., \be Y \indep \bfX | \bfX(\cfA), \ee where $\cfA \subset \{ 1, \cdots, p \}$ is the minimal index set satisfying (\ref{sparse}).
+In this context, we aim to make inference about whether predictor $i$ belongs to the set $\cfA$, which translates to the following hypothesis testing problem: \be H_0: Y \indep X_i | \bfX_{-i} ~\text{versus}~ H_1: Y \nindep X_i | \bfX_{-i}. \ee The connection between the Markov blanket assumption (\ref{sparse}) and the conditional association test (\ref{indep test}) is discussed in the supplemental material.
+Unlike other high-dimensional approaches such as knockoffs \citep{barber2015controlling} and selective inference \citep{taylor2018post}, we do not require a sparse regression model, i.e. $|\cfA| \ll p$.
 Rather, we assume that the precision matrix $\bfTheta$ is sparse, i.e. $I_i = |\cfI_i| \ll p$ where $\cfI_i = \{j: \Theta_{i, j} \neq 0\}$ for every $i \in \cfI$.
 Note that the predictor $X_j$ is conditionally independent with $X_i$ if $\Theta_{i, j}=0$.
-The sparsity of conditional dependency in covariates is commonly assumed in literature \citep{lin2018consistency,pircalabelu2021graph}.
+The sparsity of conditional dependency in covariates is commonly assumed in the SDR literature, examples include but not limit to \citep{tan2018convex,lin2018consistency,pircalabelu2021graph}.